GPII/windows/service/README.md

     "processes": {
         /* A process block */
         "gpii": { // key doesn't matter
-            /* The command to invoke */
-            "command": "gpii-app.exe", // Starts gpii
+            /* The command to invoke.
+Can be undefined, to just open a pipe. */ "command": "gpii-app.exe", // Starts gpii

             /* Provide a pipe to the process. */ "ipc": "gpii", // The value will be used to determine internally what the pipe does (nothing special at the moment)

-            /* Restart the process if it terminates. */ "autoRestart": true
+            /* Restart the process if it terminates. */ "autoRestart": true,
         },

+        /* Opens a pipe (\\.\pipe\gpii-gpii), without any authentication. */
+        "gpii-dev": {
+            "ipc": "gpii",
+            "noAuth": true
+        }

         /* More processes */
         "rfid-listener": {